korydraughn/irods_client_http_api/API.md

     -H 'Authorization: Bearer <token>' \
     --data-urlencode 'op=read' \
     --data-urlencode 'lpath=<string>' \ # Absolute logical path to a data object.
+    --data-urlencode 'resource=<string>' \ # The root resource holding the replica to read from.
+Optional.
+    --data-urlencode 'replica-number=<integer>' \ # The replica number of the replica to read from.
+Optional.
     --data-urlencode 'offset=<integer>' \ # Number of bytes to skip.
 Defaults to 0.
 Optional.
     --data-urlencode 'count=<integer>' \ # Number of bytes to read.
 Optional.
     --data-urlencode 'ticket=<string>' \ # The ticket to enable before reading the data object.
 Optional.
     -G
 ```

+`resource` and `replica-number` are mutually exclusive parameters.
+The behavior of the operation is unspecified if both parameters are provided.

 #### Response